-The multiple perspectives approach to historical scholarship requires viewing events, trends, and developments through a variety of analytical lenses.
+The multi-perspective approach to historical scholarship requires viewing events, trends, and developments through a variety of analytical lenses.
 Often overlooked in traditional history curricula are the insights that the economic way of thinking adds to social, political, and geographic perspectives.
-Emphasizing the role of institutions, Economic Forces in American History looks at the impact of seven key forces in shaping the development of the United States.
+Emphasizing the role of institutions, Economic History for Leaders looks at the impact of seven key forces in shaping the development of the United States.

 Forces in American History

 - A key to understanding people’s behavior is figuring out the incentives they face.